HarmanPreet-Singh-XYT/ECommerce-React-Native/README.md

    npm install
 4. Set up environment variables in a .env file.

+This app uses custom React Native dependency for OAuth, you may have to follow this guide to get the app's oauth feature up and running, you can read docs here for more info - [React Native Google Signin](https://react-native-google-signin.github.io/)

 ## Running the Application (Development)

 1. Start the Server and ensure you have android emulator installed and prepared or physical device: